scikit-image/scikit-image/meson.md

 #### Testing with pytest

-Testing in the above settings can be achieved using
+Testing in the above settings can be achieved by

-- Activate the previously created development environment and install `pytest`
+- activating the previously created development environment and install `pytest`
   ```
   conda activate skimage-dev
   conda install pytest
   ```
-- use the `importlib` import mode when you run the tests:
+- using the `importlib` import mode when you run the tests:
   ```
   pytest --import-mode=importlib skimage/
   ```